12 Logic Puzzles That Will Test Your Smarts

 Can you figure out what each pooch is doing?

 Answer: Saber is taking a nap, Ginger is getting her ears scratched, Nutmeg is going for a walk, Pepper is burying a chew toy, and Bear is playing catch.
+Check out these brain games that’ll really sharpen your mind.

 3. President’s Day